Find resources and support to stay healthy all winter long including mental health, substance use, sexual health, and more!

-Many community organizations are closed to allow their workers to engage in personal time and self-care.
-While this is important, it also limits the help folks can access at a time that it may be needed the most
+Many community organizations are closed so staff can engage in self-care and holiday fun.
+While this is important, it also limits the help folks can access at times it’s needed the most.

-MAX has attempted to identify as many community resources, events, and organizations that are available this time.
+MAX tried to identify as many community resources, events, and organizations that are available this time.
 Stay up to date with The List! (www.maxottawa.ca/thelist).

-There are also several agencies serving free meals over the holidays for those in need.
-You can find The Community Information Centre of Ottawa’s list by clickinghere.
+There are several agencies serving free meals over the holidays.
+You can find the Community Information Centre of Ottawa’s list here.

 There are also walk-in counselling clinics across Ottawa, courtesy of Jewish Family Services.

-It’s also a smart idea to carry a Naloxone kit with you.
-This is especially important during the holiday season with increased celebrations and festivities.
+It’s a smart idea to carry a Naloxone kit with you – both for yourself and for your loved ones.
+This is especially important during the holiday season with more partying.

 If you need to pick up some supplies, you can pick up safer injection, snorting, inhalation, booty bumping and GHB dosing kits at our office before December 21st or after January 2nd during our regular office hours between 10 AM and 5 PM.
 Come see us at 251 Bank Street (5th floor) for more info or to grab supplies.